YbFan115/Yibin/content/en/CV/_index.md

 	- Designed mixed-methods research on the effects of mediation of local governance in China by official WeChat and Weibo
 	- Collected data by python and conducted social network analysis
 	- Found that Chinese local government used official Weibo to accomplish local governance (by real-time feedback to citizens’ problems based on executive network online) and propaganda (by showing off the solution for problems publicly) at the same time
-	- Conducted paper draft and revise, ranked 2nd in the “Challenge Cup” National College Student Academic Works Competition
+	- Conducted paper draft and revise, presented on 2021 Conference of SJTU-ICA

 2. [**Mapping Online Communities across Different Platforms**](https://ybfan115.github.io/en/2021/08/30/ra-notes/) (ongoing directed research project), University of Washington, Department of Communication
 - Research Assistant